philthephatman/awesome-hacking-lists/hackwith.md

 ## Others

+- [security-policy-specification-standard](https://github.com/EdOverflow/security-policy-specification-standard) - This document proposes a way of standardising the structure, language, and grammar used in security policies.
+- [Monitoring-Systems-Cheat-Sheet](https://github.com/HD421/Monitoring-Systems-Cheat-Sheet) - A cheat sheet for pentesters and researchers about vulnerabilities in well-known monitoring systems.
+- [awesome-chinese-infosec-websites](https://github.com/FabioBaroni/awesome-chinese-infosec-websites) - A curated list of Chinese websites and personal blogs about ethical hacking and pentesting
 - [awesome-threat-detection](https://github.com/0x4D31/awesome-threat-detection) - A curated list of awesome threat detection and hunting resources
 - [reverse-engineering-reference-manual](https://github.com/yellowbyte/reverse-engineering-reference-manual) - Here is a collage of reverse engineering topics that I find interesting
 - [filterbypass](https://github.com/masatokinugawa/filterbypass) -